 What type of report will I receive & when will I receive it?
 Is it a detailed narrative report or check list style report?
 Do I get the report on site or do I have to wait several days?

 Where can I get referrals for finding a good inspection firm?

 Two good sources for referrals are either friends or relatives who have used an inspection firm, or the real estate attorney that is representing you.
 Many times your attorney has developed a relationship with competent people in the area.
 It is not recommended that you accept referrals from any individuals having anything to do with the sale of the home your are buying.

 What should a home inspection cost?

 Like any other professionals, prices vary among firms based on their experience and credentials.
-In the NYC area, the price for a home inspection can range from $600.00 to well over a $1000.00.
-The fee varies depending on the size of the house, number of apartments & purchase price.
+In the NYC area, the price for a home inspection can range from $600.00 to several thousand dollars.
+The fee varies depending on the size of the dwelling, number of apartments & purchase price.
 Many firms that are new in the business or who do not have the experience of an established firm may charge a reduced fee to drum up business.
 Make sure you compare the experience & credentials of any firms you are considering before you compare their prices.

 What if the report reveals problems?

 Almost every home will have some problems.
 If our Engineer finds problems in a building, it does not necessarily mean you should not buy it, only that you will know in advance what type of repairs to anticipate.
 Also, a seller may be willing to make repairs, or lower the selling price because of the problems discovered by our Engineers.
 If your budget is tight, or if you do not wish to become involved in future repair work, you may decide that this is not the property for you.
 The choice is yours.

 If the report is favorable, did I really need the inspection?